apache/iotdb/docs/UserGuide/Concept/Encoding.md

 -->

-# Encoding
+## Encoding

 To improve the efficiency of data storage, it is necessary to encode data during data writing, thereby reducing the amount of disk space used.
 In the process of writing and reading data, the amount of data involved in the I/O operations can be reduced to improve performance.
-IoTDB supports four encoding methods for different data types:
+IoTDB supports the following encoding methods for different data types:

 * PLAIN